Phasor/eth-og-client/README.md

 `npm install`

 4. Populate the values in `client/.env.sample` and rename the file `.env`.

+You will need an API key from [NFT.storage](https://nft.storage/) to upload to IPFS.

+You will need an API key from [Etherscan](https://etherscan.io/apis) to get details about the connected Ethereum address.

-NB: only the NFT Storage and etherscan api keys are needed if you wish to use the existing deployed version of NFT.sol.
+NB: only the NFT Storage and Etherscan api keys are needed if you wish to use the existing deployed version of NFT.sol.
 If you wish to update the smart contract and interact with that, please update the truffle orientated .env at the project root level too.

 5. Make sure you are in the `client` folder, then run the app locally: